Army men

+Unlike the more expensive toy soldiers available in hobby shops, army men are sold at low prices in discount stores and supermarkets.

+'Jumbo' army men are a less common secondary scale with 4.75 inch soldiers made by the same process.

 Description

-Plastic army men are sold in plastic bags or buckets, and often include different colors such as green, tan, or gray, to represent opposing sides.
+Plastic army men are sold in plastic bags or buckets, and in multiple colors to represent opposing sides.
 They are equipped with a variety of weapons, typically from World War II to the current era, often depicting the 1964 Vietnam-era M-16 rifle with fixed M7 bayonet.
-These include rifles, machine guns, submachine guns, sniper rifles, pistols, grenades, flamethrowers, mortars, and bazookas.
+These include rifles, machine guns, submachine guns, shotguns, sniper rifles, pistols, grenades, flamethrowers, mortars, and bazookas.
 They may also have radio men, binocular scouts, and minesweepers.
 The traditional helmets are the older M1 "steel pot" style that were issued to US soldiers during the middle to late 20th century.

 Typical accoutrements depicted are often 1960s-era M1911 style pistols, ammunition pouches, and water canteens.
-Army men are sometimes packaged with additional accessories including tanks (often based on the M48 Patton tank), jeeps, armed hovercraft, half-tracks, artillery, flags, army trucks, helicopters, fighter jets, landing craft and fortifications.
-Their vehicles are usually manufactured in a smaller scale, to save on production and packaging costs.
-Army men are considered toys and not models; and as such, historical and chronological accuracy are generally not a priority.
+Army men are sometimes packaged with additional accessories including tanks (often based on the M48 Patton tank), jeeps, armed hovercraft, half-tracks, artillery, flags, army trucks, helicopters, fighter jets, landing craft, and fortifications.
+The vehicles are usually manufactured in a smaller scale, to save on production and packaging costs.

 History and varieties

+18th and 19th centuries

+Tin soldiers were produced in Germany as early as the 1730s, by molding the metal between two pieces of slate.
+Toy soldiers became widespread during the 18th century, inspired by the military exploits of Frederick the Great.
+Miniature soldiers were also used in the 17th, 18th, and 19th centuries by military strategists to plan battle tactics by using the figures to show the locations of real soldiers.
+In 1893, the British toy company William Britain revolutionized the production of toy soldiers by devising the method of hollow casting, making soldiers that were cheaper and lighter than their German counterparts.